dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

 The `descriptor` is a JSON dictionary that is used for storing the [in-memory data descriptor](./data_descriptor.md#Physical_JSON_Descriptor) and the [compatible contracts](./datacontracts_design.md#Compatible_Contract).

-The compatible contracts are stored in the toplevel key `"contracts"`.
+The compatible contracts are stored in the top-level key `"contracts"`.
 The value will be a dictionary that contains each contract name as a key.
 Each value is the version of the contract as a JSON integer constant.